As of August 2021, with standard timing, the in-person LSAT consists of four 35-minute multiple-choice sections:

 The administration of the LSAT significantly changed in 2019.
 In July 2019, the LSAT introduced digital testing on Microsoft Surface Go tablets at select test sites, with a full transition to digital testing in September 2019.
-The format of the multiple-choice sections of the LSAT has not otherwise changed from the paper LSAT, and the content remains the same.
+The format of the multiple-choice sections of the LSAT did not otherwise change from the paper LSAT, and the content remains the same.
 In 2021, LSAC removed one of the Logical Reasoning sections, so the LSAT now contains three scored sections and one unscored section.

 Additionally, as of June 2019, the LSAT Writing is no longer administered at the test site on the day of testing.
 Instead, students complete the writing sample on a secure online platform “at a time and place of their choosing” (according to the LSAC’s website).
 If you retake the LSAT, you do not have to complete multiple writing samples as each candidate is required to submit only one.
 LSAC will not release your LSAT scores until you complete the LSAT Writing.

-Starting in August 2021, the LSAT will have four sections (instead of the traditional five sections).
-There will be one logical reasoning (arguments) section, one reading comprehension section, one analytical reasoning (logic games) section, and one unscored experimental section.
-The LSAT will still be scored on a scale of 120 to 180.
-LSAC will continue to offer a remote proctoring option until at least June 2022 and may also provide an option for students to take the LSAT at test centers once they can safely do so.
+The LSAT now has four sections (instead of the traditional five sections).
+There is one logical reasoning (arguments) section, one reading comprehension section, one analytical reasoning (logic games) section, and one unscored experimental section.
+The LSAT is scored on a scale of 120 to 180.
+LSAC will continue to offer a remote proctoring option until at least June 2022.

 LSAC began imposing maximum testing limits with the September 2019 LSAT administration.